gbarakat/Retail_segmentation/README.md

 ```

 ##### Segmentation profiling
-After classifying the customers into well defined segments, it would be useful to explore these categories before moving on with the classification.
+After classifying the customers into well defined segments, it would be useful to do some sort of exploration based on the peferred purchase format and loyality degree.
 ```sql
 Select channel_seg,
  round(avg(instore_visits)) as avg_instore_visits,